 An application for the installation or maintenance of a vehicle crossing should be completed and submitted to a Tararua District Council Service Centre.
-There is an application fee and a refundable deposit payable at the time of application, the deposit will be refunded once the final inspection has been completed and the vehicle crossing has been approved.
+There is an application fee payable at the time of application.

 If you are building a new house and are applying for a Building Consent, it is strongly recommended that you submit the application for a vehicle crossing at this time to avoid any delays to your project, as well as plan sufficient time to install the vehicle crossing before your building works commence.

 As part of the process for approving an application to install or alter a vehicle crossing, you must submit a Corridor Access Request prior to commencing any works.
 Any contractor or property owner who undertakes works that do not meet the required level of compliance, will be instructed to remove or repair the crossing at the expense of the property owner.

 You can use a private contractor, or you could choose to use Council's contractor under the Tararua Alliance partnership.

 If you choose to use a private contractor, they will need to be pre-approved by the Tararua Alliance to ensure that they have the correct experience and qualifications to complete the works for you.